Adolf Hurwitz: Contributions to mathematics

 He was one of the early students of the Riemann surface theory, and used it to prove many of the foundational results on algebraic curves; for instance Hurwitz's automorphisms theorem.
 This work anticipates a number of later theories, such as the general theory of algebraic correspondences, Hecke operators, and Lefschetz fixed-point theorem.
 He also had deep interests in number theory.
 He studied the maximal order theory (as it now would be) for the quaternions, defining the Hurwitz quaternions that are now named for him.
 In the field of control systems and dynamical systems theory he derived the Routh–Hurwitz stability criterion for determining whether a linear system is stable in 1895, independently of Edward John Routh who had derived it earlier by a different method.

 In Lie theory, Hurwitz proved the existence of the Haar measure on Lie groups (which Haar then extended to locally compact groups).

 Family

-In 1884, whilst at Königsberg, Hurwitz met and married Ida Samuel, the daughter of a professor in the faculty of medicine.
+In 1884, while at Königsberg, Hurwitz met and married Ida Samuel, the daughter of a professor in the faculty of medicine.
 They had three children.